 Suspension is a temporary exclusion from school due to gross disobedience or misconduct.
-The day(s) missed due to suspension will be considered an authorized unexcused absence(s).
-In accordance, with public act 99-0456, out of
+The day(s) missed due to

 Out-of-School Suspensions Longer Than 3 Days

 - May only be used if other appropriate and available behavioral and disciplinary interventions have been exhausted and the student's continuing presence in school would either (1) pose a threat to the safety of other students, staff, or members of the school community or, (2) substantially disrupt, impede, or interfere with the operation of the school, as determined on a case-by-case basis by school officials. - Students excluded from school for more than 4 days shall be provided appropriate and available support services during the period of their suspension, as determined by school authorities.